AqwamCreates/ChaWatcher/docs/ExampleCodes/AnomalyDetection.md

 end)

-AnomalyDetector:bindToMissingData(function(Player) -- Runs a function if cannot create data vector.
+AnomalyDetector:bindToMissingData(function(Player) -- Runs a function if cannot create a data vector.

 	print(Player.Name .. " has missing data!")